x-m-el/ember-data-table/README.md

 The default implementation will be used most often, but the end-user receives an escape hatch on every level to overwrite exactly the piece they need.
 The focus is placed on what diverges from the default where we use Ember Data Table.
 This makes maintenance and upgrades easier and lets apps better express the intended diversion.

 ## Reference

+### Serializer
+Ember Data Table expects meta (pagination) information in a specific format.
+The provided [serializer](/addon/serializer.js) can be used in case of a JSONAPI, or it can be used as an inspiration for a custom serializer.

 ### Arguments to Ember Data Table